 Larkin Administration building, Typing department, by Frank Lloyd Wright — 1906, Buffalo, New York.
 Image Credit: Pinterest

 This office design trend continued into the 1920s before becoming obsolete by the decade's end.
-Although there are some obvious differences - It must be said that today's open-plan office shares many of these Taylorist ideals—rows of desks with workers staring at a screen instead of a typewriter.
+Although there are some obvious differences, today's open-plan office shares many of these Taylorist ideals—rows of desks with workers staring at a screen instead of a typewriter.

 From Office Standardisation to Remote Working